BRACED FRONT LEG

 A Braced Front Leg transfers the momentum from your run up through your lower body, into your upper body, and finally into the cricket ball.
 When your front leg creates this large braking force, your upper body is catapulted forwards and the ball is delivered at higher speed.

-What happens when a crash-test dummy drives a car into a brick wall at 100mph without wearing a seatbelt?
+What happens when a car drives into a brick wall at 100mph and the crash-test dummy inside is not wearing a seatbelt?
 The car stops immediately but the dummy is catapulted forwards at great speed through the windshield!
 That is similar to the effect a Braced Front Leg has within the bowling action - the more effective the brake, the greater the catapult effect on the cricket ball and the faster you can bowl.

 Many of cricket's fastest bowlers brace their front leg, which partly explains why they can bowl so fast.
-It is still possible to bowl fast if you cannot brace your front leg, however you will need to make sure the other parts of your fast bowling action are outstanding.
+It is still possible to bowl fast if you cannot brace your front leg, however you will need to make sure you can achieve other key parts of an efficient fast bowling technique.

 HOW DO YOU BRACE THE FRONT LEG?